Lake Meridian Home Owners' Association Fine and Compliance Procedure

 1.7.5 Notification of Decision.
 Within ten (10) calendar days of the hearing, the Hearing Board will mail or deliver written notice to the owner, who was alleged to have violated the Governing Documents, of the Hearing Board's decision.

 1.8 Fine Schedule.
-The Board may impose fines on the following basis, as it deems, appropriate, for violations of the Governing Documents: (1) on per day for violations that are ongoing: (2) on a per incident/offense basis for intermittent or periodically occurring violations; and (3) for a specific fine amount for a particular violation, as stated in the Association's Governing Document.
+The Board may impose fines on the following basis, as it deems, appropriate, for violations of the Governing Documents: (1) on a per day for violations that are ongoing: (2) on a per incident/offense basis for intermittent or periodically occurring violations; and (3) for a specific fine amount for a particular violation, as stated in the Association's Governing Document.

 1.8.1 Per Day Basis.
 Fines shall be imposed and accrue at the rate of twenty-five ($25) per day for each violation of the Governing Documents until the violation is completely cured or abated.